Andyneer/8-Bit-Breadboard-Computer/Programming-Language.md

 | OUT             | `1110`   |  Output the contents of the A register to the 7-segment display.                                                        |
 | HLT             | `1111`   |  Halt the computer.                                                                                                     |

 Each instruction executes a set of microinstructions to perform the given operation.
-The instruction code and the current step are sent to the microcode EEPROMs.
-Based on this input, the EEPROMs output the corresponding 16-bit control word for that step of the instruction.
+The instruction code and the current step are sent to the microcode EEPROMs which output a corresponding 16-bit control word for that step of the instruction.
 Each bit of the control word is connected to the relevant module of the computer.
 Below is a table which describes what each bit of the control word does, as well as tables to show the microinstructions for every instruction.

 |**Bit**| 15<sup>th</sup> | 14<sup>th</sup> | 13<sup>th</sup> | 12<sup>th</sup> | 11<sup>th</sup> | 10<sup>th</sup> | 9<sup>th</sup> | 8<sup>th</sup> | 7<sup>th</sup> | 6<sup>th</sup> | 5<sup>th</sup> | 4<sup>th</sup> | 3<sup>rd</sup> | 2<sup>nd</sup> | 1<sup>st</sup> | 0<sup>th</sup> |